 UNE prepares health professions students for the 21st century collaborative workforce through Interprofessional Education (IPE).
 IPE captures intentional course work and learning experiences to provide opportunities that enhance health professional’s capacity in teamwork, communication, problem-solving and conflict resolution.
 IPE is informed by the undergraduate common curriculum and strengthened by IPE/WCHP events and clinical experiences.

 As a student in our School of Social Work, you will have opportunities to participate with UNE classmates in a variety of global learning experiences.
 UNE's Global Education Programs are designed to enhance knowledge and understanding of the perspectives, practices, and customs of diverse populations through on-site immersion learning.

 UNE’s Westbrook College of Health Professions also offers a unique opportunity for a Health Care Immersion Experience in Ghana, West Africa.
-The experience commonly occurs in August and involves interprofessional groups of students and faculty who deliver primary care and related services in the twin cities of Sekondi and Takoradi.
+The experience commonly occurs in the summer and involves interprofessional groups of students and faculty who deliver primary care and related services in the twin cities of Sekondi and Takoradi.
 You work closely with community health outreach workers and professionals from the Effia Nkwanta College of Nursing and Midwifery, along with licensed providers from the Ghana Health Ministry.
 The work involves interprofessional collaboration, community education, and academic and cross-cultural exchange.

 Clubs and organizations

 Your time at UNE also includes valuable experiences outside the academic setting, with more than 90 student clubs — ranging from outdoor recreation to our student newspaper to a student theater company — allow you to interact with other students and faculty members in the ways that matter most to you.

 School of Social Work Student Organization